 Instead of sitting back and allowing the famous one to hold court, speak up and interject new conversation points.
-Point out the achievements of other members of the family and encourage them to tell their story.
-Or, if there was a recent event you know is of interest to other members of the family, invite them to talk about it.
+Highlight the achievements of other members of the family and encourage them to tell their story.

 This is a difficult process and may take several attempts during the dinner, or over several family events, but the goal is to balance the family interaction.
 When interactions are one-sided, resentment can build up resulting in angry outbursts or absenteeism.